Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2900 Gold
 - Dagger

-**Gouge**: As a bonus action, you can target a crature within 60 feet of you enhancing your next attack that hits against them with _Serrated Dirk_.
+**Gouge**: As a bonus action, you can target a crature within 60 feet of you enhancing your next attack that you hit.
 If the target is resistant they instead take full damage, if they don't have any resistances they are vulnerable.
-You can use this effect an amount of times equal to your proficiency bonus before finishing a long rest.
+Once this effect is used it cannot be used again until 30 seconds pass.

-You gain +2 to stealth checks
+_You gain +2 to stealth checks_

-You gain +1 to hit and damage rolls using this magical weapon.
+_You gain +1 to hit and damage rolls using this magical weapon._

 ---